 - 3 years if resident abroad (1.5 years with children)

-Requirements include B1 Italian language certificate, valid marriage registered in Italy, and clean criminal record.
-Fee: €250.
-Processing: 24–36 months.
+You will need a B1 Italian language certificate, a valid marriage registered in Italy, and a clean criminal record.
+The fee is €250.
+Processing takes 24–36 months.

 Documents Required